 Funding has been provided, through these services, not directly to the residents.

-“We’re asking them to give us something at least the removal costs, these people are too old.
+Said Mr Mylonas: “We’re asking them to give us something at least the removal costs, these people are too old.
 They’ve got no money.
 How can you move a home when you’re getting your pension and expect them to come up with thousands of dollars to remove their house?”
-Mr Mylonas laments.

 He says his future is unknown.
 His life has changed since the closure of Wantirna but he says he has given up.